The Basic Logical Inference Laws (Statement Logic)

 8. Dilemma

-Dilemma is an inference law used when we have a complex conditional statement involving two options and their corresponding consequences.
+Constructive dilemma is an inference law used when we have a complex conditional statement involving two options and their corresponding consequences.
 It follows the pattern:

 • If P, then Q.